 Troops are encouraged to conduct a Patrol Leader's Council Meeting(s) in camp.
-Staff assistance, guidance, and suggestions in Patrol Leader's Council Meetings can be arranged through the Program Commissioner.
+Staff assistance, guidance, and suggestions in Patrol Leader's Council Meetings can be arranged through the Camp Director, Program Director or Camp Commissioner.
 The Seven Mountains Camp experience should be used to strengthen your troop's overall program.
 This is required for the Honor Patrol Award.